homothetyhk/RandomizerMod/articles/logic_variable_ref.md

     - The `USEDSHADE` state bool set to false
     - The state must have enough max HP for the shade health requirement
     - The state must not require more than 66 max soul
   - Sets `NOFLOWER` true and `USEDSHADE` true.
+Adjusts soul relative to limiter.
 Fragile Heart can be equipped to reach a max HP requirement, and can be broken if its conditions are met.

+- SpendSoulVariable
+  - Prefix: `$SPENDSOUL`
+  - Required Parameters:
+    - The first parameter must be an int representing the amount of soul to be spent.
+  - Optional Parameters: none
+  - Represents the effect of spending a certain amount of soul.
+Succeeds only if enough soul can be spent.

 - StagStateVariable
   - Prefix: `$STAGSTATEMODIFIER`
   - Required Parameters: none
   - Optional Parameters: none
   - Represents the effect of riding a stag.
 Sets `NOFLOWER` true.
+Always succeeds.

 - StartRespawnResetVariable
   - Prefix: `$STARTRESPAWN`